lino-framework/lino/docs/blog/2011/index.rst

 ====

 Here is my diary about what I'm doing on Lino.
-As long as I am the only Lino developer, I'll write it mostly in German.
+As long as nobody protests, I'll save some time by writing in German.

 .. |br| raw:: html